 This course presents an introduction to current concepts in machine learning, knowledge discovery, and data mining.
 Approaches to the analysis of learning algorithm performance will also be discussed and applied.
-Course Code: CCS 4407 Prerequisites: CCS 3440 May be Taken Concurrently With: CCS 4408 Credits: 3

 Artificial Intelligence This course will cover current concepts and techniques in artificial intelligence, including "reasoning", problem solving, and search optimization.
-Course Code: CCS 4408 Prerequisites: None May be Taken Concurrently With: CCS 4407 Credits: 3